signalfx/lambda-csharp/README.md

 To learn more about Lambda Layers, please visit the [AWS documentation site](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).

-## Step 1: Install the NuGet Package
+## Step 1: Add the wrapper to the project

-1. Add the [`signalfx-lambda-functions` NuGet package](https://www.nuget.org/packages/signalfx-lambda-functions/) to your project.
+Add the [`signalfx-lambda-functions` NuGet package](https://www.nuget.org/packages/signalfx-lambda-functions/) to your project.

 For advanced users who want to reduce the size of deployment packages, you can use the package as a developer dependency, but in production, you would add the wrapper to a layer in the Lambda environment.
 This option allows you to work with the wrapper in a local setting and reduce the size of deployment packages at the same time.